CMU programs include:

 - Through programs that offer a wide range of musical experiences and address the general population and visitors, as well as specific focus groups.

-- By presenting a concert series of the highest rank with internationally renowned artists featuring informal introductory talk to familiarize also new concert goers with a particular composition’s content and expression.
+- By presenting a concert series of the highest rank featuring informal introductory talk to familiarize new concertgoers with a particular composition's content and expression.

 - With educational programs that teach instrumental and music making skills to children and adults.